rtfenter/Systems-of-Trust-Series/README.md

 ---

 ## About This Repo
-This repository is the **series hub** for Systems of Trust — writing, diagrams, prototypes, and system investigations.
+This repository is the **series hub** for Systems of Trust — writing, diagrams, prototypes, and system models.
-It will evolve through consistent, intentional contributions over time.